Updated, February 8th, 2021

 There are plenty of reasons to create a real estate website:

 - business growth;

-- Making it into a highly competitive market.
+- How to make it into a highly competitive market?

 Use the plan to jump to a question of your interest:

 - How the best real estate companies use their websites

 - How to choose a working real estate business model

 - How to build a great real estate website: a minimum feature-set

 - IDX options, or how to get the data for RE listings site